DeniedPath/Cyber-security.github.io/README.md

 2. Upskilling and reskilling initiatives for existing IT professionals
 3. Industry-academia partnerships to develop relevant curricula
 4. Retention strategies for current cybersecurity professionals

-## Data Source

-The data presented in this README is based on information from Lightcast.io for the year 2024[1].

----

-This README serves as a quick reference for understanding the current cybersecurity talent landscape in the United States.
-For more detailed information or specific queries, please refer to the original data source or contact relevant industry experts.